geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 That is what I'm doing.
 The bindings are not part of the state.
 In fact, they can't be part of the state.
 What we would like is to be able to..
-The reason why there's such a potential for speed is that the vast majority of UOPs match sets of patterns that already sort of match
+The reason why there's such a potential for speed is that the vast majority of UOps match sets of patterns that already sort of match
 Essentially, we're reusing a lot of the computation, but we're already doing that.

 ##### **Geohot** [[01:02:02](https://www.youtube.com/watch?v=Dm83mY6ONks&t=3722)]